-What you must pay when you get these Services that are covered for you services Emergency care Emergency care refers to services that are: You pay a \$95 copayment per visit for Furnished by a provider qualified to furnish emergency emergency care. services, and If you receive Needed to evaluate or stabilize an emergency medical emergency care at an condition. out-of-network hospital A medical emergency is when you, or any other prudent layperson and need inpatient care with an average knowledge of health and medicine, believe that you after your emergency have medical symptoms that require immediate medical attention to condition is stabilized, prevent loss of life (and, if you are a pregnant woman, loss of an you must have your unborn child), loss of a limb, or loss of function of a limb.
-The inpatient care at the outmedical symptoms may be an illness, injury, severe pain, or a of-network hospital medical condition that is quickly getting worse. authorized by the plan Cost sharing for necessary emergency services furnished out-ofand your cost is the cost network is the same as for such services furnished in-network. sharing you would pay at a network hospital.
+What you must pay when Services that are covered for you you get these services Emergency care Emergency care refers to services that are: You pay a \$90 copayment per visit for emergency Furnished by a provider qualified to furnish emergency care. services, and If you receive emergency Needed to evaluate or stabilize an emergency medical care at an out-of-network condition. hospital and need inpatient A medical emergency is when you, or any other prudent care after your emergency layperson with an average knowledge of health and medicine, condition is stabilized, you believe that you have medical symptoms that require immediate must have your inpatient medical attention to prevent loss of life (and, if you are a care at the out-of-network pregnant woman, loss of an unborn child), loss of a limb, or loss hospital authorized by the of function of a limb.
+The medical symptoms may be an illness, plan and your cost is the injury, severe pain, or a medical condition that is quickly getting cost sharing you would pay worse. at a network hospital.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
 For Emergency care outside of the United States, you pay a \$95 copayment with a maximum benefit amount of \$50,000.
-Health and wellness education program Members receive a year round membership to participating physical There is no coinsurance, fitness centers with classes, live at-home workout classes, digital fitness tools, and meditations.
+Health and wellness education program Members receive a year round membership to participating There is no coinsurance, physical fitness centers with classes, live at-home workout copayment or deductible.